Isabel González: Situation in Puerto Rico pre-1904

 Under the terms of the Treaty of Paris of 1898 which was ratified on December 10, 1898, Puerto Rico was annexed by the United States after the 1898 Spanish–American War.
 Spain had lost its last colony in the Western Hemisphere.
 The United States established a military government which acted as both head of the army of occupation and administrator of civil affairs.
 Almost immediately, the United States began the "Americanization" process of Puerto Rico.
 The U.S. occupation brought about a total change in Puerto Rico's economy and polity and did not apply democratic principles in their colony.
 Puerto Rico was classified as an "unincorporated territory" which meant that the protections of the United States Constitution — including the right of citizenship — did not automatically apply, because the island belonged to the U.S., but was not part of the U.S.

 On January 15, 1899, the military government changed the name of Puerto Rico to Porto Rico (On May 17, 1932, the U.S. Congress changed the name back to "Puerto Rico") and the island's currency was changed from the Puerto Rican peso to the American dollar, integrating the island's currency into the U.S. monetary system.
 The United States exerted its control over the economy of the island by prohibiting Puerto Rico from negotiating commercial treaties with other nations, from determining tariffs, and from shipping goods to the mainland on other than U.S. carriers.

 Opposition to U.S. citizenship for Puerto Ricans

 There were various factors which contributed to the opposition of giving United States citizenship to Puerto Ricans by the Government of the United States.
 The U.S. Congress was reluctant to fully incorporate Puerto Rico because its population was deemed racially and socially inferior to that of the mainland.
-In 1899, a letter published in the New York Times described Puerto Ricans as: "uneducated, simple-minded and harmless people who were only interested in wine, women, music and dancing."
+In 1899, a letter to the editor published in The New York Times described Puerto Ricans as "a light-hearted, simple-minded, harmless, indolent, docile people," claiming that "while they gamble and are fond of wine, women, music, and dancing, they are honest and sober," but compared them to "children" who lacked "sufficient knowledge to govern themselves" and were in need of education as to "what government of the people means."